-Federal Subsidized loans area available to students with financial need.
+Federal Subsidized loans are available to students with financial need.
 Students may borrow up to \$3,500 for their first academic year and \$4,500 for the second academic year (if in VN or a degree program) at a fixed interest rate which is established annually by the U.S. Department of Education.
 Current interest rates can be found at https://studentloans.gov.
 The interest is paid by the federal government while students are in school.
 Interest begins accruing at the time students cease enrollment or fail to carry at least one-half the normal full-time University workload.
 Regular payments begin six (6) months after students cease enrollment or fail to carry at least one-half the normal full-time University workload.
+Borrowers may not receive this type of loan for more than 150% of the length of their program of study.
+The U.S. Department of Education may stop paying interest if a student who received the maximum period continues enrollment.